rombrew/phobia/README.md

 * Some simple motor failures as open circuit or winding short can be detected.
 * All functions are available from command line interface through USART.
 * Adjustable PWM frequency (currently 60kHz).
-* Semi-automated motor parameters identification.
+* Automated motor parameters identification.
 No additional tools are needed.
+* BEMF waveform online estimation.
+* Operation at current values outside the sensor range (overcurrent).

 ## TODO